I’ve been asked this question quite a few times. Why does only one person in a family experience haunting issues while others don’t?

 If this has happened in another residence for the person, this is something inherent about the person.
 At this point, it’s important to discern if there are any family issues unaddressed or perhaps underlying mental illness.
 Most times, however, it’s a person who is more keyed into occurrences but has no skills or knowledge to understand the input.
 This could be a latent psychic ability in mediumship talent that has not been diagnosed or encouraged.
 Some people are simply more naturally tuned to phenomenon.
 These people have several ways they can deal with it; ignore it and accept that sometimes they’ll get strange occurrences and sensations and that they’re no different than being sensitive to loud sounds or disliking the cold, or they can learn more about their abilities and how to develop them by finding a psychic mentor.

-The most telling question to ask is the last one.
+The most telling question is the last one.
 Why is this thing presenting itself just to her/him?

 A person’s personal explanatory style will come into play in answering this one.
 You might need to sit there quietly for a while and wait for the person to spill their guts, but they will eventually toss an idea onto the table and from their response, you can know which way to help counsel him/her.